hyperse-io/hyper-env/README.md

 - `--env`, `-e` **(default: APP_ENV)**

 Specify the name of an existing environment variable, whose value is the name of an environment you want, to make hyper-env parse an environment specific env-file.
-For example, you may set `APP_ENV=staging` first and then apply `--env APP_ENV` flag. react-env would load `.env.staging, .env.local, .env` in that order with the latter taking priority.
+For example, you may set `APP_ENV=staging` first and then apply `--env APP_ENV` flag. hyper-env would load `.env.staging, .env.local, .env` in that order with the latter taking priority.

 - `--path`, `-p` **(default: '')**

-Enable debugging for react-env.
-This will log loaded browser environment variables into your console when running `react-env --debug`

 As a significant breaking change we have dropped the ability to specify specific files via the `--env` argument.
 This argument now specifies environment file to be parsed depending on the running environment.
 For example `--env APP_ENV` or `-e APP_ENV` where `APP_ENV=staging` reads in `.env.staging`.
 It is very common for platforms to have `staging, qa, integration` environments that are still built in "production" mode with `NODE_ENV=production`.
 This allows for that usecase and many others.